-So, the Move2Archive job collects all “old” records.
+So, the Move2Archive job collects all “old” records and archive them.
 These candidates are handed over to some business checks individually defined and implemented by each Business Object.
 In most cases they check at least for status values like Completed, Closed, ….
 Of course they can be even more sophisticated.

 They are explained in more detail in this separate blog.

 The business check returns not only the verified instances, but add also potential archiving relevant dependent objects (RDO) like pricing documents for quotes.
-Theses RDO can not exist by their own.
+These RDO can not exist by their own.
 They need the verified instance as a kind of anchor.
 Therefore we will collect not only the data of the anchor object but also of the RDO and place them together in the archive file.
 They will also be deleted together, from the local tenant as well as from the archive.

 - Keep in mind that you need any search criteria (even a asterisk) to trigger the search.